MarcL/marclittlemore.com/src/posts/2021-01-21-build-simple-software.md

 ## How do we reduce software complexity?

-[Ross](https://twitter.com/rossalexwilson), the principal engineer on my team at the BBC, loves this quote from well known software engineer [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) and think this is applicable in software design.
+[Ross](https://twitter.com/rossalexwilson), the principal engineer on my team at the BBC, loves this quote from well known software engineer [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) and I think this is applicable in software design.

 https://twitter.com/KentBeck/status/250733358307500032

 In this instance, Kent was referring to refactoring your code but it also applies to the design of your software.
-You simplify the design of your code such that you can be more easily be ready for future requirements.
+You simplify the design of your code such that you can lay simpler foundations for future requirements.

-Simplicity in code is not necessarily easy to achieve but there are some ways we can help to head in the right direction.
+Simplicity in code is not necessarily easy to achieve but there are some ways we can help to point us in the right direction.

 ## Make it human readable